Caregiving Tips from the Pros: 8 Words of Advice

 “Whether it’s a physical disability or behavioural issue, realise that it is okay that your loved one is not the person you remember.
 Step back and realise the only way they can get peace is to let them be.” – says Cork CAREGiver Michael.

 6. Never make them feel incapable, or say “no” outright.

-Jeannie also advises, “Be considerate about things that may be embarrassing to them (e.g., helping them out of a wheelchair).
+Michael also advises, “Be considerate about things that may be embarrassing to them (e.g., helping them out of a wheelchair).
 Be as creative as you can be.
-If they’re confused about what is going on, ease the confusion by asking questions about their past and suggesting activities like going for a drive and pointing out all their favorite locations.
-Do what you can to make it feel like they weren't denied anything.”
+If they’re confused about what is going on, ease the confusion by asking questions about their past and suggesting activities like going for a drive and pointing out all their favourite locations.
+Do what you can to make it feel like they weren’t denied anything.”

 7. Be patient and respectful.

 Tipperary CAREGiver Rose, says: “Regardless of the reasons they need care, it is important to provide loved ones care in ways that are respectful of their dignity and independence.
 You need to be patient.”

 8. Accept help.

 “You need to take care of yourself to take care of someone else.
 If people offer to help, accept the help.” – Marian, Home Instead CAREGiver in Waterford.

 If you would like to find out more about how professional Home Instead® CAREGiversSM can support you care for your loved one, and also allow you the time to care for yourself.
 Please contact your local Home Instead Senior Care office for a free care consultation.